 - 1.1.
 Our aim at Plumpton College is to prepare our students for the industry and the sector they will be embarking on. - 1.2.
-As a college which prides itself in being a professional workplace this policy and procedure sets out the ways in which the College provides extra guidance and support which will enable all students to acquire the professional's skills required for the workplace. - 1.3.
-The behaviour of the vast majority of the College's students is exemplary they are responsible, considerate and respectful of others and their environment. - 1.4.
-As a college we acknowledge that students require a student-centred approach when evaluating their behaviour management and subsequent interventions which could include taking part in some form of restorative justice actions. - 1.5.
-For the minority of students who do not yet behave in the way we expect them to, the College applies its Student Performance Management Policy that is primarily designed to support individuals to develop the skills they need to be successful in life and the workplace.
+As a college which prides itself in being a professional workplace this policy and procedure sets out the ways in which the College provides extra guidance and support which will enable all students to acquire the professional's skills required for the workplace. - 1.3.The behaviour of the vast majority of the College's students is exemplary they are responsible, considerate and respectful of others and their environment. - 1.4.As a college we acknowledge that students require a student-centred approach when evaluating their behaviour management and subsequent interventions which could include taking part in some form of behaviour modification actions. - 1.5.For the minority of students who do not yet behave in the way we expect them to, the College applies its Student Performance Management Policy that is primarily designed to support individuals to develop the skills they need to be successful in life and the workplace.
 Where necessary, the policy enables the College to take the actions needed to safeguard other students, employees and stakeholders.
-We recognise that sometimes negative behaviour is an indicator of a safeguarding concern, and we will always ensure that this is considered, and appropriate responses are made. - 1.6.
-All members of the College staff act as role models to students and support positive student behaviour by setting high standards and expectations.
-Staff recognise and reward positive behaviours with praise, supporting the development of students' self-esteem, pride and self-discipline. - 1.7.
-We also expect all college staff to challenge negative behaviours, in order to maintain a positive and pleasant college environment which replicates the professional workplace.
+We recognise that sometimes negative behaviour is an indicator of a safeguarding concern, and we will always ensure that this is considered, and appropriate responses are made. - 1.6.All members of the College staff act as role models to students and support positive student behaviour by setting high standards and expectations.
+Staff recognise and reward positive behaviours with praise, supporting the development of students' self-esteem, pride and self-discipline. - 1.7.We also expect all college staff to challenge negative behaviours, in order to maintain a positive and pleasant college environment which replicates the professional workplace.
 All staff members are responsible for raising and logging any cause for concerns on ProMonitor (under learner comments, as a 'behaviour or action' comment).
-Refer to Annexe A for a list of concerns. - 1.8.
-The College will promote positive behaviour and students' readiness to be active members of the college community and citizens of the wider society - 1.9.
-The college will establish a Student Performance Management group consisting of relevant members of the college's management team to monitor the implementation of these procedures and to collate and report trends the college's SMT and Corporation.
+Refer to Annexe A for a list of concerns. - 1.8.The College will promote positive behaviour and students' readiness to be active members of the college community and citizens of the wider society - 1.9.The college will establish a Student Performance Management group consisting of relevant members of the college's management team to monitor the implementation of these procedures and to collate and report trends the college's SMT and Corporation. - 1.10.
+The role of parents, guardians and carers is acknowledged throughout this policy and the college will ensure that timely and appropriate consultation (where a student's age or legislation permits) is made to better understand the triggers for some behaviours and to confirm their role in reinforcing concerns and supporting students with targets set.
+The type of consultation depends on the nature of concerns raised and whilst this would ordinarily be sought by attending a meeting (either onsite or virtual) in some cases it may be obtained by email or phone.